Apply to Master’s Programme in Fine Arts

 Translation of documents

-All certificates and transcripts of records are to be translated by an authorised translator, if they are in a language other than Finnish, Swedish or English.
+Have any certificates, transcripts of records and other documents translated by an official translator, if these documents are not in Finnish, Swedish or English.

 1) Documents demonstrating the applicant’s educational background

-Append to the application certificates which indicate that you have the necessary educational background required for studying in the master’s degree programme: (see: Admission criteria)
+Append to the application certificates which indicate that you have the necessary educational background required for studying in the master’s degree programme: (see: Admissions criteria)

 - A degree certificate and a transcript of records of a completed higher education degree (a scanned copy of the original document or an authenticated copy)